Rickie Fowler: Personal life

 Fowler resides in Jupiter, Florida, relocating from Las Vegas following the 2010 season.
 Fowler's middle name, Yutaka, comes from his maternal grandfather, who is Japanese.
 His maternal grandmother is Navajo Native American.
 On the final day of a golf tournament Fowler wears orange in honor of Oklahoma State University.

 Fowler is one of four golfers in the "Golf Boys" group along with fellow PGA Tour players Ben Crane, Bubba Watson and Hunter Mahan.
 The Golf Boys released a YouTube video of the song "Oh Oh Oh" on the eve of the 2011 U.S. Open.
-Farmers Insurance donating $1,000 for every 100,000 views of the video.
+Farmers Insurance donated $1,000 for every 100,000 views of the video.
 The charitable proceeds went to support both Farmers and Ben Crane charitable initiatives.

 In 2012, Fowler filmed a commercial for Crowne Plaza Hotels entitled "It's Good to be Rickie" with golf commentator Ian Baker Finch.
 He was featured in an ESPN "This is SportsCenter" commercial with sportscaster John Anderson in 2013.
 On November 28, 2015, Fowler was the guest picker on ESPN's College GameDay (his picks went 7–4).
 In 2015, Fowler was announced as an official ambassador for PGA Junior League Golf, a program owned and operated by the PGA of America.

-Fowler has at least six tattoos.
-One is a block "G" near his left elbow in honor of Georgia Veach, the daughter of a Seattle pastor and friend.
-Georgia was diagnosed with lissencephaly.
-Fowler got the tattoo just before the 2015 Presidents Cup.
-The second is from January 2016 and contains the name Yutaka Tanaka (Rickie's grandfather) in Japanese script on his left biceps.
-The third tattoo came just weeks after playing at the 2016 Summer Olympics and is of the Olympic symbols.
-Rickie also has smaller tattoos, including a capital F at the base of his right wrist, a cross on his left index finger, and a phrase at the base of his right left wrist.

 Fowler started dating track and field amateur athlete Allison Stokke in 2017.
 They became engaged in June 2018, and married in October 2019.
-The couple have a daughter, born November 2021.
+The couple has two daughters.